gyr/relx-go/README.md

 ## 🚀 Usage

-The primary executable is `gyr-grxs`.
+The primary executable is `relx-go`.
 Commands are dispatched to the appropriate backend based on the subcommand used.

 ### 1. Check Pull Request Status (Gitea Backend)